-AECID reports to the Ministry of Foreign Affairs and Cooperation through the State Secretariat for International Cooperation and Ibero-America (SECIPI).
-Act 23/1998, of 7th July, on International Development Cooperation, considers the Agency to be the managing body of Spanish cooperation and defines its purpose by its priorities: fostering development and equilibrium relations, preventing and addressing emergency situations, promoting democracy and driving relations with partner countries.
-To do this, it uses technical cooperation, economic and financial cooperation, humanitarian aid and education for development and to raise social awareness.
+AECID is under the aegis of the Ministry of Foreign Affairs and Cooperation through the State Secretariat for International Development Cooperation and for Ibero-America and the Caribbean.
+Act 23/1998, of 7 July, on International Development Cooperation considers the Agency as the executive body for Spanish Cooperation, and defines its purpose through its priorities: fostering development and balance in international relations, preventing and addressing emergency situations, fostering democracy, and promoting relations with partner countries.
+To this end, its toolbox includes technical cooperation, economic and financial cooperation, humanitarian assistance and education for development and social awareness-raising.

-Together with its partners, the Agency works in over 30 countries through its network of Cooperation Technical Offices, cultural centres and training centres.
+AECID, together with its partners, works in more than 30 countries through its network of Technical Cooperation Offices, Cultural Centres, and Training Centres.